jrpnetdev/AstRentals/README.md

               |_|

+###Please Note:

+Doe to size of database setup files (code first Seed configuation) and some multimedia files, I am unable to upload all files to GitHub for a complete code listing.
+For a fully working demonstarion pleae contact me (jrpnetdev@gmail.com)

 ###Purpose:

-Project for fictional car rental comapny.
+Project for a fictional car rental comapny.

 Display a list of car rentals so users can search and add them to their wish list.
 They can then view their current list of favourites and remove them from this list if they wish.